 What is an MRE Scan?

-Magnetic Resonance Enterography (MRE) is a special type of resonance imaging (MRI), performed using contrast material to produce detailed images of the small intestine and bowel.
-It is particularly useful in working out if Crohn’s disease is in the small bowel and if there are any complications from the Crohn’s, such as bowel narrowing.
+Magnetic Resonance Enterography (MRE) is a special type of resonance imaging (MRI).
+The scan is done using contrast material to produce detailed images of the small intestine and bowel.
+It is used to work out if Crohn’s disease is in the small bowel and if there are any complications from the Crohn’s, such as bowel narrowing.

 What is contrast?

-Sometimes Intravenous (IV) contrast is required through a tiny straw (cannula), which is inserted into the hand/arm prior to the commencement of the scan.
+Sometimes Intravenous (IV) contrast is needed to be given through a tiny straw (cannula), which is inserted into the hand/arm before the start of the scan.

 How to prepare

-To ensure that the bowel is empty, no food is to be consumed 6 hours prior to scan.
-No fluid to be consumed 2 hours prior to scan.
+To make sure that the bowel is empty, no food is to be eaten 6 hours before to scan.
+No fluid is to be drunk 2 hours before to scan.

 Bring your child’s favourite cordial, not fruit juice, on the day to mix with the oral contrast.